Where can I access business advice to support my start up business?

 How has Simple Design Works worked with their local growth hubs?

 Our growth hub shares building with the local Chamber of Commerce.
 Both offer funding advice and guidance, as well as other business growth support.
 We’ve consulted them on many occasions for funding advice for our clients.
 The facilities are fresh and modern, and the staff really friendly and helpful.
 They have pods available to rent for when we need a quiet space to work.

 They are business schools of which there are 35 across the UK and Ireland.
 They’ve been awarded the Small Business Charter to recognise their ongoing work to support small businesses, local economies and student entrepreneurship.
 Find them at https://www.smallbusinesscharter.org/find-business-school/

 How can small business chartered business schools help me?

-EIRs feed their knowledge back into the business schools, who in turn improve systems and processes.
-The groups also help the business schools raise their profile with government and other policy makers, which in turn, provides additional benefits to the SME’s they support.
+EIRs feed their knowledge into business schools who improve their systems and processes.
+The groups help the business schools raise their profile with government and other policy makers to provide additional benefits to the SMEs they support.